gadenbuie/garrickadenbuie-com/content/about.md

 ### Let's do something awesome together!

 If you're interested in working with me, please drop me a line at [garrick@adenbuie.com](mailto:garrick@adenbuie.com)!

-I'm also available for [custom, personalized training and workshops](/training/).

 ### A little bit more about me...